-The following providers offer information and provide eligible individuals with assistance in obtaining prescription medication.
+The following organizations provide information and/or with assistance in obtaining prescription medications for eligible individuals.

 Q: I need a Medicare Part D plan (prescription drug).
 Who can help me?